UniversalDependencies/docs/_qpm/pos/AUX_.md

     * _za bú senǽ svóršahme, dagodíno 'sæ pak, akú býde kysmét_ "for this year we have finished, again next year, if it is ment to be" [lit."for this year we finished, next year again, if it is written"] -
     * _néma go u tæh, atišlól še by pa komšújese_ "he is not at home, he must have gone to [someone of] the neighbors"

+- the interrogative word _li / dalí_ "question particle" (necessary to form direct questions)
+    * _ažónen li si?_ "are you married?" [lit. "married you?"]
+    * _dalí dójdom i ja sas vámi?_ "should I come with you?" [lit. "come and I with you?"

 The auxiliary verb <i><b>want</b> (probabilistic will - would)</i> `šom / štom, ti / šteš, še / šte, šem / šme, šte, šot / štot` is assigned the tag
 `AUX`.